Understanding On-Call Schedules And Rotations

 Types of On-Call Schedules

 Type denotes which On-Call schedule you are creating.
-The options are Reach, Warm Patch, Cold Patch, and Profile.
+The options are Reach, Warm Patch and Cold Patch.

-- Reach is limited to a maximum of 10 people, with unlimited dial-outs.
+- Reach is limited to a maximum of 10 people, with 10 dial-outs in total.

 - Warm patch is limited to 2 people, with 2 dial-outs.